-Gerold Hein pushes the export business.
-In addition to growth in neighboring European countries, he is particularly successful in the United States and Japan.
+Therefore, PUSTEFIX pushes the export business.
+In addition to growth in neighboring European countries, it is particularly successful in the United States and Japan.

 At the same time, PUSTEFIX is expanding its product range.
 In addition to the original bubble can, a complete assortment of different and completely new bubble games is created.

-In search of new sales channels, the grandson of the company founder, Frank W. Hein, discovers PUSTEFIX in 1993 as a popular product for others.
+In search of new sales channels PUSTEFIX is discoverd as a popular promotional product for other brands in 1993.
 The idea of PUSTEFIX as an advertising medium was born.